AdobeDocs/document-services/src/pages/faq/sales-content.md

 <AccordionItem header="How do I see how many API transactions or calls I've used?" slot_id="account-management-how-do-i-see-how-many-api-transactions-or-calls-used">

 For Adobe Enterprise Term Licensing Agreement (ETLA) customers, you will receive monthly emails on your usage.
-All customers, including Free Tier and VIP, can also check usage in real time using our usage tracking tool: https://acrobatservices.adobe.com/dc-integration-creation-app-cdn/main.html?usage-dialog=true
+All customers, including Free Tier and VIP, can also check usage in real time using our usage [tracking tool](https://acrobatservices.adobe.com/dc-integration-creation-app-cdn/main.html?usage-dialog=true).

 </AccordionItem>